The ACMA case management process

 Some clients may need additional time to fully attach to employment; therefore, it is important not to close client files prematurely.
 However, cases can’t be kept open when clients no longer need services.
 Avoiding case closure can create client dependency and can be an ethical issue (i.e., what work isn’t being done or what clients aren’t being served when working with clients who no longer need support?).
 Case closure is often linked to key metrics with funders.
 Closing a case too soon or leaving it open too long may impact how funders measure the outcome and impact of services.

-Note: ACMA's (unlimited length) programs are not CLOSED until after the participant completes a full 12 months employment in their new job or promotion position.
+Note: ACMA's (unlimited length) programs are not CLOSED until after the participant completes a full 12 months of employment in their new job or promotion position, or a satisfactory conclusion is reached when providing Employee Assitance Program (EAP).